moccalotto/kaos/_campaign/intro.md

 What is beyond the mountains is unknown, but I wouldn't be surprised if other planetary shards might exist out there in the void.
-Certainly, people have tried to climb the mountains or even to fly over them, but none of these travelers have ever returned.
+Certainly, people have tried to climb or even fly over the mountains, but none of these travelers have ever returned.

 I suggest you start the campaign in the "country" of Arion.